 According to Bolla, the new plans, which are a work in progress, will reduce the residential density, increase open space, include commercial offices and provide for better vehicular and pedestrian circulation.
 The plans are not complete and Bolla said he is not sure when they will be presented.

-When the new plans are presented, the present conditional use process will be terminated and a new conditional use hearing will be scheduled on the updated plans.
+When the new plans are presented, will be terminated and a new conditional use hearing will be scheduled on the updated plans.